 In determining which toys are intended for such children, the following factors are relevant: the manufacturer's stated intent (such as on a label) if it is reasonable, the advertising, the promotion, the marketing and whether the toys are generally considered as suitable for the age group in question.

-It is recognised that children normally sit up unaided between five and ten months.
+It is recognized that children normally sit up unaided between 5 months and 10 months.

 A.32 Toys comprising monofilament fibres (see 5.9)